 dotnet publish or the

 dotnet publish runs in the context of .NET Core.

 msbuild requires .NET framework, and is therefore limited to Windows environments.

 The easiest way to publish with MSDeploy is to first create a publish profile in Visual Studio 2017 and use the profile from the command line.

-In the following sample, I created an ASP.NET Core web app ( using
+In the following sample, an ASP.NET Core web app is created ( using

-dotnet new mvc) and added an Azure publish profile with Visual Studio.
+dotnet new mvc) and an Azure publish profile is added with Visual Studio.

 msbuild from a Developer Command Prompt for VS 2017.
 The Developer Command Prompt will have the correct msbuild.exe in its path and set some MSBuild variables.